IntegerPartition/MPI_implementation/README.md

 		}
 		a_local[k] = y + x;
 		br++;
-		//usePartition(a_local); function usePartition executes additional computations that use the generated partition.
+		//Function usePartition executes additional computations that use the generated partition.
+		//usePartition(a_local);
 	} while (k > 0);
 	return br;}